-- (1) Be in writing; - (2) Contain the name of each person nominated, his or her residence, and the office for which he or she is named, and if the nomination is for the offices of president and vice president of the United States, a sworn statement from both nominees giving their consent to the nomination. - (a) If the nomination is for the offices of president and vice president of the United States, the sworn statement from both nominees giving their consent to the nomination must state the candidate's citizenship and age and shall append to same sworn statement all documents necessary to substantiate that the person will be qualified at the time of the election to hold the office the person seeks.
+- (1) Be in writing; - (2) Contain the name of each person nominated, his or her residence, and the office for which he or she is named, and if the nomination is for the offices of president and vice president of the United States, a sworn statement from both nominees giving their consent to the nomination and affirming that he or she will support the Constitution and laws of the United States. - (a) If the nomination is for the offices of president and vice president of the United States, the sworn statement from both nominees giving their consent to the nomination must state the candidate's citizenship and age and shall append to same sworn statement all documents necessary to substantiate that the person will be qualified at the time of the election to hold the office the person seeks.